 We didn't go easy on the I/O Mag goggle during our testing.
 We stuffed them repeatedly into our backcountry packs and took them for countless resort laps in a range of weather conditions.
 They emerged from our testing unscathed, with absolutely no damage to speak of.
-Both lenses are completely scratch free and look as good as the day we got them.
-The face foam and that covering the vents is all in fine condition, and the goggle strap has maintained its full elasticity with all of the silicone bead intact.
+Both lenses are completely scratch-free and look as good as the day we got them.
+The face foam and the covering of vents are all in fine condition, and the goggle strap has maintained its full elasticity with all of the silicone bead intact.
 The magnets all appear to be functioning properly, and we can see no separation of the lens from its small magnetic frame.
 We have seen one report online of one of the small plastic clips on the side of the lens breaking from normal use.
 However, we haven't experienced this issue ourselves, and that connection point appears plenty durable to us.

 The apparent quality of the I/O Mag scores them among the best in the test for durability.
 We feel these goggles will provide you with several years of dependable service if taken care of and used properly.

-At a retail price of $240, the I/O Mag is one of the most expensive models we tested.
-That said, they are a fair amount less expensive than our other magnetic lens competitor.
+The I/O Mag is one of the most expensive models we tested.
+That said, they are a fair amount less expensive than our other magnetic lens competitors.
 We feel the I/O Mag is a good value for a quality, high performance, and stylish goggle with magnetic lens technology and we wouldn't hesitate to recommend these to anyone who can justify the expense.